keyrunHORNET/date_picker_converter/README.md

 ## Setup
-Include the library folder in your project.
+Include the library folder as a `module` in your project.

 ## Using Date Picker